tococorocko/overwatcher/README.md

-# Ruby on Rails application to browse your favourite Overwatch hero!
+# Ruby on Rails application to browse your favourite Overwatch heroes!

 This is a Code Challenge.